Stung!: Background

-According to front man Nick Allbrook, he wrote most of the record's lead single, "(I'm) Stung", while "mowing someone's lawn", furthermore elaborating that:I went home and put my fingers on the piano and pretty much played the base of it first go.
+According to frontman Nick Allbrook, he wrote most of the record's lead single, "(I'm) Stung", while "mowing someone's lawn", furthermore elaborating that:I went home and put my fingers on the piano and pretty much played the base of it first go.
 This is a very rare and special treat and buoyed me for weeks.
 It's funny because I had a mad crush on someone, and they dropped me like a sack of shit and this song just flew down and clocked me right in the forehead and I felt totally better.
 Then Gin and Gum added all their magic – cool sounds, passing chords..
 It's about being totally pathetically stung by someone and just having to be cool with it being unrequited.
 Being resilient, accepting that you are a bit of a goose, but life goes on.The record was initially recorded in multi-instrumentalist Jay Watson's backyard studio, but was eventually taken to a studio in Dunsborough, Western Australia where they "swam during the day and recorded at night".
 Specific influences for the record include Fleetwood Mac's Tusk and Prince's Sign o' the Times.